ElaaBoulifi/AWS_App_/README.md

-# SkillHub App 💡
+# SkillHub App

-**SkillHub** is a fullstack web application that helps users exchange skills by offering and requesting them.
-This monorepo includes both the frontend and backend components.
+SkillHub is a full-stack serverless web application that connects users based on the skills they offer and the skills they want to learn.
+It is designed to be lightweight, scalable, and deployable on AWS using the Serverless Framework.

 ---

 ## 📁 Project Structure